On NordLocker file encryption

 You sync the endless reel of snaps from your phone to the cloud.
 You toss your files to the cloud storage to save another precious GB of space on your device.
 You run projects and collaborate on work docs online.
 You back up your treasured code.
 A perpetual data stream cloud-bound.

-The moment you upload a file to the cloud, you lose control over it.
-Your file reaches a cloud server and, and you’re no longer the master of your data at this point.
+With most popular cloud providers, you lose control over your files the moment you upload them.
 Being dependent on a cloud puts you in an odd situation – you have to trust the cloud company to keep your data safe and private.
 But is it worth the trust?

 Even if the cloud service provider says it encrypts your files at rest, the question is: who holds the decryption key?
 Most cloud companies keep the keys themselves, letting their systems see and process your data.
 It means that backdoors to your files exist.